YRIKKA/apex-quickstart/README.md

-# YRIKKA APEX: Automated Context-Based Object Detection Model Evaluation
+# Adversarial Probing & Evaluation of Exploits (APEX): Automated Context-Based Object Detection Model Evaluation

 This repository provides sample code and examples for using YRIKKA's APEX API - an automated context-based evaluation system for object detection models.
 APEX allows you to test your models in specific scenarios by describing the context in natural language.